Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 What is my favorite building in Tokyo?
 Mode Gakuen Cocoon Tower gets my vote.
 It is not far from JR Shinjuku Station.
 Actually, it is across the road.
 You can find it nestled among the other skyscrapers.
-It is fantastic for architectural photography.
+For architectural photography it is fantastic.
+Look at its shape.
 I’m sure you’ll enjoy it.

 In Shinjuku, it is very much one-of-a-kind.
 Mode Gakuen is a school.
 It contains three: Tokyo Mode Gakuen (for fashion), HAL Tokyo (a technology and design college), and Shuto Ikō (a medical college).
 At fifty stories high, it must be one of the biggest schools in the world.

 And the skyscraper is unique in Shinjuku.
 Nothing near it is similar in appearance.
 Well, the Tokyo Metropolitan Government is close.
-I have to admit that.
+I must admit that.
 But, most of the others in the area are from an earlier generation.
-Mode Gakuen Cocoon Tower is very different.
+Mode Gakuen Cocoon Tower is different.

 The tower lives up to its name.
 White aluminum bands crisscross it.
 It looks like a huge creature weaved a gigantic cocoon.
 Maybe a monster like Mothra rests inside?
 She has visited Tokyo in several Godzilla movies, I believe.